-We offer an extensive programme for children and families:
+We offer a varied and extensive programme for children and families.

 Children’s Museum Schönbrunn Palace

-Find out the difference between imperial and ordinary children by using our time wheel.
-You can play with toys that were used in those days, you can learn the fan language – a fascinating secret language – and you can set the Imperial table!
+Find out the difference between imperial children and children from ordinary families by using our time wheel.
+You can play with toys that were used in those days, learn the fascinating secret language of fans, and set the table for an imperial dinner!

-If you take part in a theme tour you can discover a lot of interesting and fun things from the past: what food did people know about during imperial times?
+If you go on a guided tour you can discover a lot of interesting and fun facts from the past: What sort of foods were people familiar with during imperial times?
 How old is the palace, and was it always this big?

-And if you like, you can dress up as a prince or princess after the tour.
+And afterwards you get the chance to dress up as a prince or princess.

 Another unforgettable experience is the children’s birthday party in Schönbrunn Palace.
-All the children wear fancy dresses, the birthday girl or boy dresses up as Empress Elisabeth or Emperor Franz Joseph.
-Afterwards the children are taken on a tour through the Imperial couple’s residential apartments in Schönbrunn and can discover a lot more about the life of Sisi and Franz Joseph.
+All the children wear fancy dress, and the birthday girl or boy gets to dress up as Empress Elisabeth or Emperor Franz Joseph.
+Afterwards the children are taken on a tour of the imperial couple’s residential apartments in Schönbrunn, where they can discover a whole lot more about the life of Sisi and Franz Joseph.

 Maze, Labyrinth & Labyrinthikon Playground in Schönbrunn Palace Park

-Find the right way through the Baroque maze in Schönbrunn Palace Park!
+Find your way through the Baroque maze in Schönbrunn Palace Park!

-Find the right way through the Baroque maze in Schönbrunn Palace Park!
-The maze was planned around 1720, but by 1892 it had been removed in stages.
-It was not until 9th September 1999 that the historically replicated new maze was finally re-opened on a total area of 1,715 m².
-There is a viewing platform in the centre and two energising harmony stones activated by the feng shui masters Jes and Julie Lim.
-According to feng shui, if you lay your hands on the stones it strengthens the energy flow and enhances inner harmony.
+Find your way through the Baroque maze in Schönbrunn Palace Park!
+The maze was designed around 1720, but by 1892 it had gradually been removed.
+It was not until 9 September 1999 that the new maze, based on historical models and covering an area of 1,715 m², was finally re-opened.
+There is a viewing platform at the centre of the maze and two energising harmony stones activated by feng shui masters Jes and Julie Lim.
+It is alleged that if you place your hands on the stones it strengthens the flow of energy and enhances inner harmony.

-Reconstructed after historical plans, the Labyrinth today is an exciting invitation to a journey full of discoveries.
+Reconstructed on the basis of historical plans, today the Labyrinth is an exciting invitation to a journey full of discoveries.

-There are fun and games on a total area of 2.700 m², waiting to be tried out by big and small.
-For instance, you can explore different labyrinth forms with your fingers, or master simple hopping tests.
-A giant kaleidoscope gives you the chance of “distorting” your reflection from all different sides.
-Sporty types can climb up a pole and ring the bell at the top.
-A maths puzzle awaits those looking for a mental challenge: numbers on the flagstones tell the number of steps you are allowed to take.
-At the end you have to land exactly in the middle of the game.
-But there are also more difficult variants you can try!
+Over a total area of 2,700 m² there are fun and games for all ages waiting to be tried out.
+For instance, you can explore different types of labyrinth with your fingers, or master simple hopping games.
+You can distort your reflection from all sides in a giant kaleidoscope.
+Athletic types can shin up a pole and ring the bell at the top.
+A maths puzzle awaits those looking for a mental challenge: numbers on the flagstones tell you the number of steps you’re allowed to take, and you have to end up exactly in the middle of the game.
+But there are also more difficult variants for you to try!

-The Labyrinth is a place of play and recreation – fun for visitors of all ages.
+The Labyrinth is a place for play and recreation – fun for visitors of all ages.

 The Labyrinthikon Playground

-A playground for experimenting and frolicking around – both for children and ever playful grown-ups.
+A playground for experimenting and romping around – for children and the young-at-heart!

 Children and School Groups in Schönbrunn Palace

-We offer an extensive programme for children from pre-school age to higher grades.
-There are guided tours and workshops on chosen themes illuminating the life of the Imperial Family in the palace for nearly all age groups in the Children’s Museum Schönbrunn Palace Experience, also guided tours for school classes through the State Rooms.
-A visit to the Maze is the entertaining finale to a fascinating educational trip in Austria’s most visited sightseeing attraction.
+We offer an extensive programme for children from pre-schoolers to pupils in higher grades.
+There are guided tours and workshops on selected themes illuminating the life of the imperial family in the palace for nearly all age groups at the Children’s Museum, as well as guided tours of the State Rooms for school classes.
+A visit to the Maze forms the entertaining finale to a fascinating educational excursion at Austria’s most frequently visited sightseeing attraction.

-You can find all information and details including attractions with age recommendation, dates, prices, times and reservations on our Kaiserkinder website – the Imperial Children website:
+You’ll find all the information including the various attractions with age recommendations, dates, prices, times and bookings on our Kaiserkinder website: